Hirenr12/BrainRotGame_OPSC7312POE/README.md

 - Avatar customization is tied to user tiers, and points determine which avatars are available for selection.

 ### LeaderBoard:
--Global Leaderboard: Displays the overall rankings of all users based on the points they earn from playing games.
+- Global Leaderboard: Displays the overall rankings of all users based on the points they earn from playing games.
--Points are calculated and stored in Firebase Firestore and updated in real time using the app's API.
+- Points are calculated and stored in Firebase Firestore and updated in real time using the app's API.
--Users can view their current ranking, and the global leaderboard is continuously updated to reflect user performance across games.
+- Users can view their current ranking, and the global leaderboard is continuously updated to reflect user performance across games.

 ### Personalised LeaderBoard
--Users can create a private leaderboard to compete with selected friends or players.
+- Users can create a private leaderboard to compete with selected friends or players.
--Users can search for others by username via Firebase Firestore and add them to their private leaderboard.
+- Users can search for others by username via Firebase Firestore and add them to their private leaderboard.
--Each private leaderboard is isolated from the global rankings and can be customized to include specific players.
+- Each private leaderboard is isolated from the global rankings and can be customized to include specific players.

 ### API:
--RESTful API hosted on Google Cloud, responsible for managing leaderboard data, points calculation, and user management.
+- RESTful API hosted on Google Cloud, responsible for managing leaderboard data, points calculation, and user management.
--The API communicates with Firebase Firestore to fetch, update, and store user points, which determine a user's position on the leaderboard.
+- The API communicates with Firebase Firestore to fetch, update, and store user points, which determine a user's position on the leaderboard.
--Endpoints include:
+- Endpoints include:

     GET /leaderboard/global: Fetches the global leaderboard.
     GET /leaderboard/private/{id}: Fetches a private leaderboard by its ID.